 The life story of John Wayne began in the small Iowa town of Winterset...

-...now the home of the John Wayne Birthplace & Musuem.
+...now the home of the John Wayne Birthplace & Museum.
 Marion Robert Morrison was born on May 26, 1907.
 The Morrison family then moved to Earlham, Iowa, where they switched his name from Marion Robert to Marion Michael when his brother was born in 1911 and given the name Robert.
-They rented a two-story home at Walnut Ave and NW 2nd St (photos courtesy of The John Wayne Birthplace).
+They rented a two-story home at Walnut Ave and NW 2nd St (photos courtesy of The John Wayne Birthplace) before moving on to Brooklyn, Iowa, in a house located on Jackson Street.

 The Morrison farm was in Antelope Valley, an arid basin just over the coastal range of California Mountains north of Los Angeles.
 Their eighty acres property was located near the Southern Pacific Railroad tracks, in the desert community of Palmdale.
 The picture shows the Palmdale train station.

-The Morrisons relocated once more, from Lancaster to Glendale, in 1916.
-They first rented a small house at 421 South Isabel.
+Young John Wayne's parents relocated once more, from Lancaster to Glendale, in 1916.
+The Morrisons first rented a small house at 421 South Isabel.
 They temporarily moved to another rented house at 315 South Geneva Street, pictured here.

 The Morrisons moved several times during their years in Glendale.
-They got a house of their own at 404 North Isabel in 1918, seen here.
+Young John Wayne's parents got a house of their own at 404 North Isabel in 1918, seen here.

 Young Duke Morrison attended Glendale Union High School between 1921 and 1925.
 He played football for the 1924 league champion Glendale High School Dynamiters.
 Glendale High School recently renamed the 1,559-seat John Wayne Performing Arts Center at 1440 East Broadway (pictured here), used for lectures, films, conferences, and performances.

 In 1925, the University of Southern California (USC) offered Duke Morrison a football scholarship and the young man became a USC Trojan.
-He most likely went to school in this building (Courtesy of the USC School of Cinematic Arts).
+Young John Wayne most likely went to school in this building (Courtesy of the USC School of Cinematic Arts).

-Before his football career came to a sudden end, young Duke played a USC offensive tackle.
-He was arguably the most famous Trojan of the USC football team.
+Before his football career came to a sudden end, Duke Morrison played a USC offensive tackle.
+Young John Wayne was arguably the most famous Trojan of the USC football team.
 For several years, the University of Southern California displayed these mementos of his football career (Courtesy of the USC School of Cinematic Arts).

 John Wayne had lived at 4735 Tyrone Street in Van Nuys from 1945 to 1948, a short way from his home studio Republic.
 He purchased a five-acre estate with a twenty-two-room farmhouse in Encino, at 4750 Louise Avenue where he stayed until he moved his family to Newport.
 The house is still there today.
 The ten-foot-high brick wall with an electrically operated gate was erected by its most famous habitant.

-Before he formed Batjac Productions, he had bought an office building for his Wayne-Fellows company at 1022 Palm Avenue.
+Before John Wayne formed Batjac Productions, he had bought an office building for his Wayne-Fellows company at 1022 Palm Avenue.
 In 1954, Wayne-Fellows became Batjac.
-Wayne sold the building in 1965 and relocated to Paramount, on the 2nd floor of the Cecil B. DeMille building.
+Wayne sold the building (two blocks from today's Whisky-a-go-go location) in 1965 and relocated to Paramount, on the 2nd floor of the Cecil B. DeMille building.
 During his Paramount years, his letter stationery gave this Batjac address as 5451 Marathon Street.
 After Brannigan, he moved Batjac again, to 9570 Wilshire Blvd.
 From Suite 400, he conducted his business until his last year of life.

 501 S Buena Vista St in Burbank became an important address for the Wayne family.
 The Waynes chose the Providence Saint Joseph Medical Center (now between the Walt Disney Studios and Johnny Carson Park) for Aissa’s birth, on March 31, 1956.
 John Wayne became a grandfather when Toni gave birth to a daughter at St. Joseph’s.
 John-Ethan was born there, too, February 22, 1962.
 The statue in the picture is dedicated to Walt Disney's brother Roy and his wife Edna.